jollytoad/deno_http_fns/docs/getting-started.md

 The default export of this module is a simple Request -> Response handler for all the routes in your filesystem.

-Try switching `moduleImports` to `"dynamic"` and see what is generated then.
+Try switching `moduleImports` to `"dynamic"` and see what is generated in `app/routes.ts` now, I'll let you work out what it's doing.

 Take a look at the [generateRoutesModule()](https://jsr.io/@http/generate/doc/generate-routes-module/~/generateRoutesModule)